kind-lab/mimic-profiles/input/pagecontent/guidance.md

 - Accuity assessment

 #### [MimicObservationOutputevents]
 Outputevents in the ICU primarily include output and drain events.
-These
+These events are documented by a timestamp and event code.

 #### [MimicObservationVitalSigns]